By pure chance, we get television, internet, and wireless cell phone service through one company – Verizon.

 I know this because due to construction in our area, the fiber optic line has been cut twice.
 Each time, Verizon comes out and and fixes it.
 We can still play the “cancel for a better deal” game because Verizon doesn't know we don't have a choice. 🙂

 The Verizon Up rewards program is strictly for Verizon Wireless.
 We use Verizon Wireless for our phones because we get great reception in our home and the packages are well priced for us.
-I've debating switching to a Republic Wireless type of service (or even Freedom Pop) but never got around to it.
+I've debating switching to another service but never got around to it.
 Inertia is a real thing folks.

 When Verizon first debuted their Verizon Smart Rewards program, I took one look and saw it was trash.
 I suspect many people felt the same way because they shuttered the program a short time afterwards.

 Verizon Up took its place.